tera-toolbox/tera-toolbox/doc/mod/client-interface.md

 For a module using this feature in a real-world scenario, check out [Flasher](https://github.com/caali-hackerman/flasher).

+## Configuring Camera Shaking Behavior
+Camera shaking feels annoying, or might even cause medical issues, for some people.
+It cannot be fully disabled using the game's settings, but proxy offers this feature through `mod.clientInterface.configureCameraShake(enabled, power = 1.0, speed = 1.0)`.
+As an example, `mod.clientInterface.configureCameraShake(false)` simply disables camera shaking altogether.
+The optional `power` and `speed` params allow you to control the strength (multiples of the default settings) of camera shaking effects, if enabled.
+You can even set them to really high values if you want!

 ## Querying Data from the Game Client's DataCenter [TBD: further documentation]
 Using the game client interface, a module can query arbitrary data from the game's currently loaded DataCenter file, with multi-region support (even running game clients from multiple different regions in parallel).
 Note that you can use either `mod.queryData` or `mod.clientInterface.queryData`, with the former being just a redirect to the latter for shorter code.